 Charlottesville is one of Virginia’s best places for solo female travel.
-It’s within easy driving distance of Washington DC and full of history, natural beauty and a surprising art scene.
+It’s within easy driving distance of Washington DC (it can even be a great day trip from DC) and full of history, natural beauty and a surprising art scene.
 Even if you’re on a shoestring budget, there are tons of free things to do in Charlottesville.
 You’ll be able to enjoy the arts, the outdoors and even some of the city’s most iconic attractions without spending a dime.

 Table of Contents

 - 1 Top 3 Free Things to Do in Charlottesville

 - 2 Experience the Arts